captn3m0/talks/webpayments/index.md

 >allows the curators of a defined payment method or owners of a proprietary payment method to authorize (via a manifest file) which payment handlers may be used to fulfill the payment method.

-humanized: defines the schema of a specific payment method.
+humanized: defines the "how-to-process" action of a specific payment method.
 The one for `basic-card` is standardized in a [specification already](https://w3c.github.io/webpayments-methods-card/).

 ---